your life story do you trust the almighty author

 Your life story.
 Do you trust the almighty author?

 Your life story is full of good and bad events.
 As the main character, you are growing and changing throughout the story.
-The story’s author creates the setting, beginning, plot, climax, and ending.
-All stories contain key elements, and your life story is not any different.
-However, as the main character, you have little control over those elements.
+The author creates the setting, beginning, plot, climax, and ending.
+All stories contain key elements, and your life story is no different.
+However, you have little control over those elements as the main character.
 You did not get to choose the time and place you were born.
 Likewise, you did not get to choose your family or the people around you.
 As we grew, we got to make some choices.
-However, we also see many more situations happen that we have had no control over whatsoever.
+However, we also see many more situations that we have no control over.
 Eventually, we understand that an almighty author is at work.

 The almighty author has a purpose for every event in your story.

 If you’re like me, you question why the author writes certain events into your life.
-You probably prefer you could skip a few scenes or chapters.
+You probably prefer to skip a few scenes or chapters.
 You may even wonder if you are the villain of your own story.
-While the author promises that all things will work for good (Romans 8:28), you question how the events you living through can be good.
+While the author promises that all things will work for good (Romans 8:28), you question how the events you live through can be good.

 almighty author writes every event in your life story